yuekunli/cognitiv-coding-challenges/dna/README.md

 it's not immediately obvious what we're looking at until we inspect that 23rd chromosome.

 For this, it is sufficient to just look at the size of the chromosome.
 An X chromosome has about 156 million base pairs.
-A Y chromosome is cluster to 57 million.
+A Y chromosome is closer to 57 million.
 There's enough wiggle room there to decidedly recognize when you have a mismatch on chromosome 23.

 Each chromosome is of a different length ranging from about 46 million base pairs to about